swaptacular/swpt_stomp/README.md

    will represent the highest 24 bits of the MD5 digest of the creditor ID, debtor ID, or the debtor/creditor ID pair (again, depending on the type of the Swaptacular node).
-For example, for an "Accounting Authority" node, if debtor ID is equal to 123, and creditor ID is equal to 456, messages will be published to the **`accounts_in`** exchange, and the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
+For example, for an "Accounting Authority" node, if debtor ID is equal to 123, and creditor ID is equal to 456, the STOMP server will publish all received messages to the **`accounts_in`** exchange, and the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
 This allows different accounts to be located on different database servers (sharding).

+2. A file database that contains current Swaptacular node's data (including information about all peer nodes) must be available to the container as a local mount.

+   To create and maintain such a database, you can use [these scripts].

 Configuration